it3xl/close_childwindow_by_overlay/README.md

-# close_childwindow_by_overlay

-**Project Description**
+# Close the ChildWindow by its Overlay

-The fastest and proven solution to make you ChildWindows closed by its overlay.
+### The Silverlight's fastest and proven solution to make you ChildWindows control to be closed by its overlay.

-It's the ChildWindow Closed By Overlay solution.

 You may use:
-# Silverlight Behaviour,
+1. Silverlight Behaviour,
-# simple inheritance from the tweaked CildWindow,
+1. simple inheritance from the tweaked CildWindow,
-# instantiating of the  tweaked CildWindow class,
+1. instantiating of the tweaked CildWindow class,
-# or both.
+1. or both.

-The main idea of this project is to deliver the following things.
+The main idea of this project is to deliver the following things:
-:1.
-Guaranteed closing of the ChildWindow the first time.
+1. Guarantee closing of your ChildWindow by a first tap on its overlay.
-:2.
-Resolve the locking problem of RootVisual's controls after a ChildWindow closing.
+1. Resolve the locking problem of RootVisual's controls after a ChildWindow will be closed.
-:3.
-Get a complete and proven solution.
+1. Get a complete and proven solution at once00.
-:4.
-Save the own time.
+1. Save the own time.

-# and !

-:5. **I humbly hope that this common in the world of WEB 2.0 approach will be included in the ChildWindow.**
+1. and I humbly hope that this common in the world of WEB 2.0 approach will be included to the Silverlight ChildWindow control.

-**How to use**
+## How to use

-Add .dll files to your project from the **DOWNLOAD** menu link above.
+Add .dll files of this project to your project.<br/>
-Use the next in code:
+Use one of next code approaches:

-:1.
-By the behavior
+### By the behavior
 {code:xml}
 <controls:ChildWindow
     x:Class="ChildWindowClosedByOverlay.Silverlight.TestChildWindow"